iomesh/docs/docs/advanced-functions/localpv-manager.md

         NAME                          STATUS   VOLUME                                     CAPACITY   ACCESS MODES
         iomesh-localpv-device-pvc     Bound    pvc-72f7a6ab-a9c4-4303-b9ba-683d7d9367d4   10G         RWO
         ```
-5. Check the status of the block device.
+5. Check the status of the block device that should be in `Bound` state.

     ```shell
     kubectl  get blockdevice --namespace iomesh-system -o wide
     ```
-    You should see the block device is in `bound` state.
     IOMesh LocalPV Manager selects a block device based on 2 requirements: 1.
 Its capacity must exceed that of the PVC; 2.
 Its capacity must be closest to that of the PVC among all available block devices.
-For instance, if a 10-GB PVC is declared and there are 3 available block devices, including `BlockDevice-A` with 9 GB, `BlockDevice-B` with 15 GB, and `BlockDevice-C` with 20GB.
-BlockDevice-A is discarded due to its limited capacity, and BlockDevice-B, which has a capacity closer to 10 GB than BlockDevice-C, is then selected for binding.
+For instance, if a 10-GB PVC is declared and there are 3 block devices `BlockDevice-A` with 9 GB, `BlockDevice-B` with 15 GB, and `BlockDevice-C` with 20GB. `BlockDevice-A` will be discarded due to its limited capacity, and `BlockDevice-B`, which has a capacity closer to 10 GB than `BlockDevice-C`, is finally selected for binding.

 6. View the configurations of this PV.
 Replace `pvc-72f7a6ab-a9c4-4303-b9ba-683d7d9367d4` with the PV name obtained in Step 4.